FreakeyPlays/insecure-notes-app/README.md

 cd insecure-notes-app
 ```

-2. Install Dependencies of Backend
+2. Install Dependencies of the Backend

 ```bash
 cd backend